Marina - Dining Overview

 Jacques is the French bistro on the Marina and is the namesake restaurant of world-renowned master chef Jacques Pépin, who serves as Oceania Cruises' Executive Culinary Director.
 It is his first restaurant at sea.
 Jacques seats 124, and the decor is both elegant and comfortable.
 Custom-designed Jacques Pépin signature china, antique flatware, and Lalique glassware adorn the tables while chandeliers fashioned from crystal decanters add light to the room.
 An art collection comprised of some of Pépin's favorite personal pieces and original works he created especially for Marina add a warm, personal touch.

 Service at Jacques is at a leisurely pace, thus ensuring a relaxing dining experience.
 The meal starts with a bread basket filled with three different freshly baked French baguettes, one of which is branded with Jacques' name.

-Next on the menu are the soups and salads.
-Jacques has two salads -- a heart of Boston lettuce with shallots and bleu cheese, and a warm goat cheese with Frisee salad and sauteed Pancetta.
+Next, on the menu are the soups and salads.
+Jacques has two salads, a heart of Boston lettuce with shallots and bleu cheese, and warm goat cheese with Frisee salad and sauteed Pancetta.
 The warm goat cheese was the favorite at our table.
 One of the restaurant's signature dishes is its creamy pumpkin soup which the waiter ladles from a large pumpkin shell right at the table.
 Jacques also features traditional French onion soup and a fish stew.

 All in all, it was quite a meal, and the menu changes with the region the ship is traveling in.
 For example, the chef's "specialités de la maison" are presented each day, having been hand-selected from local markets in the ports that Marina visits.